At conferences, schools, and through social media, someone will ask me:

 IT STARTS WITH A NEED

-I oversee the art and design of over 200 children’s books a year.
-They differ in complexity, format, genre, and target audience.
-They are illustrated in every major medium (acrylic, oil, digital, mixed-media, watercolor, pencil, pen, ink, and on).
-But my designers and I start them all with the same question: what feeling are we trying to convey?
+In my years in children’s book publishing, I’ve overseen the art and design of hundreds of children’s books.
+They differed in complexity, format, genre, and target audience.
+They were illustrated in every major medium (acrylic, oil, digital, mixed-media, watercolor, pencil, pen, ink, and on).
+Here’s how my designers and I would start them: we would ask “What feeling are we trying to convey?”
 The answer could be any combination of: gross, funny, sweet, epic, empathetic, inclusive, eerie, mysterious, light, dark, friendly, accessible, etc.

-Then, I identify what visual approach is needed (Not “style”.
+Then, we’d identify the prefered visual approach (Not “style”.
 I hate that word.
 I explain how much I hate that word in this post.).
-Questions posed include: Who is the target audience?
+Questions posed included: Who is the target audience?
 Are we looking for something soft and ethereal?
 Or direct and bold?
 Graphic?
 Representational?
 Will they also need to do black & white interiors?
-Once I gather as much information as possible from my editorial team, I begin to look for illustrators.
+Once we gathered as much information as possible from our editorial team, we would begin to look for illustrators.

 My guess is that at this point in the process, most art directors are saying, “Yeah, I start that way, too.”
 It’s at this point of the search where I imagine we all separate in our approach.

 Each art director has a very personal definition of what constitutes “good” illustration.
 We’re educated differently.
 We have different tastes, influences, ideas, and needs.
 In my case, I look for factors including, not limited to, and always evolving, like:

 - Compositional intelligence